 In these pages, you’ll find listed the major grants applicable for anthropology graduate students, with descriptions of the basic components required as part of the application process, and rough dates for submission (Fall, Spring, or Summer).
 The information comes from the foundation or fellowship websites and is current as of April 2021.
 These listings will introduce you to the requirements of each grant, but please make sure to check each of the websites carefully for the most up-to-date and detailed information, especially regarding fellowship-specific requirements about the crafting of proposals.

 Also included at the end of this document is a list of other fellowship opportunities, with links to institutional funding pages.
-Some of these fellowships are limited to summer funding; others are for research in particular geographical contexts, or are limited by research subjects, or target specific demographic groups.
+Some of these fellowships are limited to summer funding; others are for research in particular geographical contexts, are limited by research subjects, or target specific demographic groups.
 There are, of course, further opportunities as well, and you are encouraged to seek them out.
-If you have information about additional funding opportunities relevant to students in this program, please contact Jeanne Roche, the Departmental Administrator, at [email protected].
+If you have information about additional funding opportunities relevant to students in this program, please contact Jeanne Roche, the Departmental Director of Academic Administration and Finance (DAAF), at [email protected].

 Click HERE to access the grants information database.

 Each foundation has its own expectations, styles, and privileged areas of interest.
 They also often have samples of successful grant applications or guidelines for their particular funding programs on their website.
 This can be very helpful, but remember that originality is essential in grant-writing, and every application must negotiate the need to both speak to the foundation’s publicly-described concerns and demonstrate the uniqueness of its own approach or research promise.